Royal College of Physicians: Publications

 The college publishes two peer-reviewed medical journals.
 Clinical Medicine and Future Healthcare Journal.
 In addition, it publishes regular reports, clinical guidelines, policy papers and online resources.
 Occupational and Environmental Medicine is the official journal of the Faculty of Occupational Medicine.

+Commentary is the membership magazine.
+It is published every 2 months.

 Faculties

-The Royal College of Physicians hosts six training faculties: the Faculty of Forensic and Legal Medicine, the Faculty for Pharmaceutical Medicine, the Faculty of Occupational Medicine the Faculty of Public Health, the Faculty of Sport and Exercise Medicine and the Faculty of Physician Associates.
+The Royal College of Physicians hosts five training faculties: the Faculty of Forensic and Legal Medicine, the Faculty for Pharmaceutical Medicine, the Faculty of Occupational Medicine the Faculty of Public Health, and the Faculty of Sport and Exercise Medicine.
+The Faculty of Physician Associates is a former faculty which was established in 2015 and closed in 2024.

 Forensic and Legal Medicine

 The Faculty of Forensic and Legal Medicine (FFLM) was established as a faculty of the RCP in 2006 to develop and maintain the highest possible standards of competence and professional integrity in forensic and legal medicine.
 The specialty covers professionals working in three related disciplines: forensic medical practitioners (forensic physicians, forensic nurses and paramedics, forensic pathologists, sexual assault examiners, and child physical and sexual assault examiners); medico-legal advisers; and medically qualified coroners.
 The FFLM holds a number of exams for professionals working in Forensic and Legal Medicine.
 It is recognised as the authoritative body for the purpose of consultation in matters of educational or public interest concerning forensic and legal medicine.